 Duck fat will be found in a jar at most specialty grocery stores (think Whole Foods) with your other fats like ghee or oils.
 It can sometimes be found frozen for local versions, often found near the butcher counter.
-You can also buy duck fat online at places like Amazon.
-The Fatworks brand is what we used for this recipe.
+You can also buy amazing duck fat online.
+The Fatworks brand is what we used for this recipe and seen in many specialty grocery stores.
 We also make it with homemade duck fat as explained above.

 Best Potatoes to Use

 While there are many varieties of potatoes, golden or yellow potatoes work best for duck fat potatoes.
 The texture and density work perfectly to give the creamy yet roasted texture.